Idea and Innovation Management

 Networking is a crucial skill and becomes ever more important.
 It all boils down to finding the right people quickly and efficiently and to finding a good approach to start the communication.
 The purpose of networking is to create opportunities to reach a personal or joint objective.

 Students learn how to build an extensive network, how to make optimal use of networking opportunities, which networking activities are useful and which are not, how online tools (e.g. LinkedIn) can be optimised for networking.
 Successful networking is also synonym for an excellent follow-up strategy.
 How does one tackle that?
-Each student will have to apply and show his/her successful networking in the context of a specific case.
+Each student will have to apply and show their successful networking in the context of a specific case.

 Evaluation: Continuous throughout the term (Indicative, to be confirmed)